 “It’s important that we’re constantly checking on the campaigns to make sure our bids are appropriate for each keyword.
 If our CPC is too high, we won’t be able to prove a valuable return on investment,” she said.

-(Keep reading for expert tips to control your CPC!)
+Learn more about what CPC is, and keep reading for expert tips to control your CPC!

 Average click-through rate for search advertising